sushantdhumak/LangChain-Basics/README.md

 ### 7. Enhancing the Support Chatbot with Tools - support_chatbot_langgraph_with_tools.py

 To handle queries our chatbot can't answer "from memory", we'll integrate a web search tool.
 Our bot can use this tool to find relevant information and provide better responses.

+### 8. Support Chatbot with Human in Loop - support_chatbot_langgraph_with_human_in_loop.py

+Agents can be unreliable and may need human input to successfully accomplish tasks.
+Similarly, for some actions, we may want to require human approval before running to ensure that everything is running as intended.